codevscovid19/Google-Sheet-API/README.md

 !spreadmodelling!

 #### Get Start!
-First, save the file "credentials.json" and your "Generalcode_for_all_spreadsheets.py" file to your working directory.
+First, save the file "credentials.json" and your .py file or the "Generalcode_for_all_spreadsheets.py" file to your working directory.
 You will find both in the Google-Sheet-API Reposity.

 Fill out the "Spreadsheet Numbre" and the "Range name".
 Get help here: